 Please ensure you read the information in paragraph above 'Before you apply'.

 There is no application fee for MRes programmes.

 Your application will be reviewed by the MRes Programme Admissions tutor and the proposed MRes project supervisor(s).
 The selection process is continuous from mid November, typically until available projects are allocated, which could be before any closing dates.

 Students who meet the minimum entry requirements are required to complete the MRes admissions tests.
 The MRes admissions tests typically include questions on Maths, programming and AI concepts, for example.
 All of the tests are online tests, and the majority of the tests are multiple-choice question tests.

 If the proposed project supervisor(s) wants to take your application forward, you would be invited for an interview.
-The outcome of your application is typically communicated via the College application system within 2-3 months of receiving your complete application.
+The outcome of your application is communicated via the College application system, typically within 4 months of receiving your complete application.
 If you are offered a place, you will need to fulfil any required conditions, shown in their application portal, such as for example the English language test, references, certificate of academic qualification, ATAS* etc before you can start the programme.

 *An ATAS certificate is required for all visa-nationals, with the exception of EEA/Swiss nationals and nationals of the following countries: Australia, Canada, Japan, New Zealand, Singapore, South Korea and the USA.
 Please find more information on our MRes AI and Machine Learning page of the Imperial postgraduate prospectus.